Find a DoctorPatient Portal

 Kyphoplasty is a short outpatient procedure that quickly stabilizes your spine, reduces pain, and restores mobility—often within hours.

-Has improved my ability to function.
+Kyphoplasty has improved my ability to function.

 - CLS Health Kyphoplasty Patient